cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Processing acknowledgements

-The `acknowledgePacket` function is called by the IBC handler to process the acknowledgement of a packet previously sent by the source chain.
+The `acknowledgePacket` function is called by the IBC handler to process the acknowledgement of a packet previously sent by the source chain that has been received on the destination chain.
 The `acknowledgePacket` also cleans up the packet commitment, which is no longer necessary since the packet has been received and acted upon.

 The IBC hanlder MUST atomically trigger the callbacks execution of appropriate application acknowledgement-handling logic in conjunction with calling `acknowledgePacket`.

-We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.

 ###### Ante-Conditions